-The Blank/Unblank Screen option causes problems on some remotely managed Windows devices
+The Blank/Unblank Screen option causes problems on some remotely managed Windows devices remotely managed Windows devices.

-- Source: ZENworks; ZENworks Configuration Management; Remote Management. - Explanation: The Blank/Unblank Screen menu bar option does not work on some of the remotely managed Windows devices.
 This option might lead to side-effects such as high CPU utilization, abrupt system shutdown on some devices.
-This is caused by underlying hardware. - Action: Disable this feature on problematic devices to prevent the remote operator from using this operation: - 1 Create the DisableBlankScreen DWORD and set it's value to more than zero in the following location:
+This is caused by underlying hardware.